1. DEFINITIONS AND INTERPRETATIONS

-“Ceremony” – means an Award Programme ceremony where the Winners will be announced
+“Ceremony” – means the Awards ceremony where the Winners will be announced;

-“Closing Date” – deadline as conveyed on the website;
+“Closing Date” – means the deadline for entry to the Awards as conveyed on the Website;

-“Entrant” – means an individual or team that submits an entry for an Award Programme;
+“Entrant” – means an individual or team that submits an Entry for a Category;

-“Entry” – means the material submitted for an Award Programme by the entrant;
+“Entry” – means the material submitted for a Category by the Entrant;

-“Multiple Entries” – means more than one entry per brand;
+“Multiple Entries” – means more than one Entry per Entrant;